James Wallace Conant: Schenley Park Casino

-Duquesne Gardens and the WPHL
+Duquesne Garden and the WPHL

 Coanant spent the next three winters in New York.
 There he used his knowledge of artificial ice surfaces to manage the New York Ice Palace.
 While in New York, he introduced that city's residents to indoor skating and ice hockey.
 However while he spent his winters in New York, he returned to Pittsburgh every summer to work at Kennywood Park as a catering manager.
 He also ran a refreshment stand in the summers in Schenley Park, on the site of old Casino.
-However Conant returned to Pittsburgh to manage the city's second ice arena, the Duquesne Gardens.
+However Conant returned to Pittsburgh to manage the city's second ice arena, the Duquesne Garden.
 Once Christopher Magee received the political and financial support to open the new multi-purpose facility in Pittsburgh, he chose Conant to manage the Gardens.
 Conant held the manager job from 1899 until 1903.

 It was during this time, that Conant formally established the Western Pennsylvania Hockey League, with three teams the Pittsburgh Bankers, Pittsburgh Athletic Club and Pittsburgh Keystones.
 However the three team league also played exhibition games against the best amateur teams from all over North America.
 As with the Casino, Canadian players once again took to Pittsburgh's artificial ice surface.
 In 1901 Pittsburgh had lured future Hall-of-Famers like Riley Hern and Alf Smith into the league, along with several of the era's top players such as; Lorne Campbell and Arthur Sixsmith.
 The success of the Western Pennsylvania Hockey League, resulted in Pittsburgh earning a team in the brief International Professional Hockey League in 1904.
 Conant is also credited with bringing the Metropolitan Grand Opera Company to Pittsburgh.